marvelexplorer/marvel_explorer/README.md

     marvel_explorer perform

-All three of the above tasks
+All four of the above tasks